 According to Marshall, ” The labor and capital of a country acting on its natural resources produce annually a certain net aggregate of commodities, material and immaterial including services of all kinds.
 This is the true net annual income or revenue of the country or national dividend.”

 Various Concepts of National Income

-The measurement of national income accounts to different concepts that have a significant role while determining its value.
+The measurement of national income accounts for different concepts that have a significant role while determining its value.
 The important concepts of national income have been explained below:

 Gross Domestic Product (GDP)

 Gross Domestic Product (GDP) is a primary indicator of how an economy is functioning.
 It is the total annual value of all final goods and services produced within the domestic territory of the country.
 It takes into account the income earned domestically by foreigners but excludes income earned by nationals living and earning in the foreign country.

 GDP considers only the value of those final goods and services that are produced at a current market price.
 So, it is also termed as GDP at market price.